Claiming Compensation for Domestic Violence

 - Coercive control

 The CICA scheme rules require the victim to evidence the fact that they are blameless and that your attacker cannot benefit from any financial award made.
 This means claims can be turned down if the abuse was from a partner, and you have chosen to remain with that partner.
 The CICA scheme sets out how to determine eligibility for compensation.
-Domestic violence is specifically referred to in the most recent version of the scheme (updated in 2012), where compensation tariffs of between £2,000 and £8,200 are payable depending on the level of physical injury sustained.
+Domestic violence claims are specifically referred to in the most recent version of the scheme (updated in 2012), where compensation tariffs of between £2,000 and £8,200 are payable depending on the level of physical injury sustained.
 There is also a separate section for abuse suffered by children.

-The CICA look at domestic violence and abuse claims very carefully.
+The CICA look at domestic violence and domestic abuse claims very carefully.
 They assess each individual incident, and whether it forms part of a pattern of abuse over a period of time.
 They consider what has been reported to the police, and what co-operation the victim has given the police in investigating the crimes.
 In other words, instead of being wholly sympathetic to the victim, they are looking at whether they are able to decline a claim or not.

 An experienced solicitor will be able to advise why the CICA request a specific piece of information, and how best to present the case to get a settlement, and reduce the time taken to get there.
 Our experts work to ensure that your claim is submitted in the best way from the start to maximise your chances of success.

-Please get in touch with us and we will tell you if we are able to take your case on a no win, no fee basis.
+Please get in touch with our domestic abuse soliticors and we will tell you if we are able to take your case on a no win, no fee basis.
 Most CICA claims are handled on this basis, and this is done in the reasonable belief that the claim is more likely than not to succeed.
 We offer a no win, no fee agreement on domestic violence cases with a deduction of 25% from the compensation in legal fees, only if the claim is successful.
 This means you have no risk of legal costs unless you win, when the costs are paid out of the compensation.

 Experience tells us that it is beneficial to the overall success of your claim, to instruct a solicitor at the very start.
 The CICA do not offer a solicitor to you and you are able to apply directly; however, without extensive knowledge of the scheme we see too often that applicants who have applied directly, face trouble and stumbling blocks along the way.
 By instructing Winston Solicitors you are receiving specialist advice from our Criminal Injury Lawyers, representation throughout your claim, including at Review and Appeal stage if required.
 We will ensure that you achieve the maximum award for your injuries, including loss of earnings and special expenses where applicable.